telerik/blazor-docs/components/loadercontainer/overview.md

 # LoaderContainer Overview

-The Blazor LoaderContainer provides an animated indicator, a panel, and an overlay that can be used when the application is performing a time-consuming operation, for example, loading data.
+The <a href = "https://www.telerik.com/blazor-ui/loader-container" target="_blank">Blazor LoaderContainer</a> provides an animated indicator, a panel, and an overlay that can be used when the application is performing a time-consuming operation, for example, loading data.

 #### In This Article